Beauhurst’s most-requested collaboration feature

 As we chose an opportunity to focus on, I realised that I might have pushed for certain directions because I felt more comfortable with them.
 This is a dangerous reason to choose a direction.
 Maybe it’s not the most valuable?
 Maybe the “uncomfortable” projects are just as feasible, once you get stuck in?

+These ideas ended up centring around our tagging feature.
 Items in collections can have tags assigned to them which help subscribers remember something about them.
 This works like tagging does in any CRM.

-And then some assumptions we'd need to test
+We also listed assumptions we’d need to test

 These tests would help us prove or disprove the important assumptions attached to a certain project.

-I thought up some broad approaches
+I thought of some broad solutions and iterated

 I put together some mockups that represented different approaches to the opportunity in the platform.
 For each of these steps I discussed the options with the squad, then iterated based on feedback.